About the Band

 Soirée also presents theme shows in concert format.
 The theme show for 2023 was “The Story Of My Song” – the story behind the creation of works of iconic performers of the 20th century, told with audiovisual aid and performed live.

-We are proud to announce this year’s theme show for 2024 – “Time Capsule”.
-Performed are the songs of the great singing groups of the late 20th century.
+The theme show for 2024 – “Time Capsule”.
+Performed are the songs of the great female singing groups of the late 20th century.
 Many were formed by teenage girls in their high school years starting out in their parent’s basements.
-Then there were also the young men who harmonized from street corners to the golden stages of America.
+The groups appeared in the late 1950s and made it into the hearts of everyone both nationally and abroad.
+Sadly many lost stardom to the musical “British Invasion” of the late 1960s.
+There is nowhere else today where audiences could see performances of the music of unique groups like The Chiffons, Ronettes, Martha & The Vandellas, The Marvellettes, The Crystals., and The Shirelles.

-Easthampton, Ma is the home of Soirée so don’t forget to look for us performing at the local venues and also throughout Western Massachusetts.
+Easthampton, Ma is the home of Soirée so don’t forget to look for us performing at the local venues and also throughout Western Massachusetts and Connecticut.

 Explore our website further.
 We sincerely hope to perform for your next soirée.